 The best option to store your beets in is the vegetable drawer in the fridge.
 Keep them in a well-vented plastic bag or paper bag.
 You can store your beets at room temperature as long as you plan on using them within a few days.

 Pro tip: don’t wash your beets until you’re just about to cook them.

 When storing cooked beets, you can place them in an airtight container in the fridge.

 The Shelf-Life Of Beets

-When it comes to how long beets last, it can last about 2 weeks in the fridge without the greens attached.
+When it comes to how long beets last, they can last about two weeks in the fridge without the greens attached.
 If you keep the greens attached, they last a few days less.

 Your beets can be kept at room temperature for 3-5 days.
 Cooked beets keep for the same amount of time.

-However, always check your beets for any signs that may have gone bad or is about to go bad.
+However, always check your beets for signs that may have gone bad or are about to go bad.

-Beets can last about 2 weeks if stored in the fridge.
+Beets can last about two weeks if stored in the fridge.
 But if you plan on using them within a few days, the pantry is a good option.
-Look out for the appearance, smell, and texture of your beets if you think they may go bad soon.
+Look out for your beets’ appearance, smell, and texture if you think they may go bad soon.